Nek5000/NekDoc/source/geometry.rst

 Building Extruded Meshes with n2to3 ...................................

-In nek5000/tools, there is a code n2to3.f that can be compiled with your local fortran compiler (preferably not g77).
+In ``nek5000/tools``, there is a code ``n2to3.f`` that can be compiled with your local fortran compiler (preferably not g77).
-By running this code, you can extend two dimensional domains to three dimensional ones with a user-specified number of levels in the z-direction.
+By running this code, you can extend two dimensional domains to three dimensional ones with a user-specified number of levels in the :math:`z-direction`.
 Such a mesh can then be modified using the mesh modification approach.
-Assuming you have a valid two-dimensional mesh, n2to3 is straightforward to run.
+Assuming you have a valid two-dimensional mesh, ``n2to3`` is straightforward to run.
 Below is a typical session, upon typing ``n2to3`` the user is prompted at the command line

 .. code-block:: none